abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 The first step in maximizing memory throughput is to minimize low-bandwidth data transfers between the host and the device.

-Additionally loads from and stores to global memory should be minimized by maximizing the use of on-chip memory: shared memory and caches.
-Shared memory acts as a user-managed cache, where the application explicitly allocates and accesses it.
+Additionally, maximize the use of on-chip memory, that is, shared memory and caches, and minimize transfers with global memory.
+Shared memory acts as a user-managed cache explicitly allocated and accessed by the application.
 A common programming pattern is to stage data from device memory into shared memory.
+The staging of data from the device to shared memory involves:
-This involves each thread of a block loading data from device memory to shared memory, synchronizing with all other threads of the block, processing the data which is stored in shared memory, synchronizing again if necessary, and writing the results back to device global memory.
+1. Each thread of a block loading data from device memory to shared memory.
+2. Synchronizing with all other threads of the block.
+3. Processing the data stored in shared memory.
+4. Synchronizing again if necessary.
+5. Writing the results back to the device global memory.

 For some applications, a traditional hardware-managed cache is more appropriate for exploiting data locality.